When you go canoeing, you take a paddle. And so it is, that when you’re off out to get new clients in, you should make a plan.

 Feel at all familiar?
 Now, if you turn this into an Excel spreadsheet and give it timescales and budgets, then you start to think it looks like a real plan.
 But stop a moment and think.

-A new business plan or a list?
+A sales and marketing plan or a list?
 Be honest….

 Is it actually a plan – a carefully thought out road-map that will get you where you want to be – or is it simply a list of tactical marketing activities which you could choose to undertake?
 And potentially find yourself in exactly the same place as when you started, but £50,000 (or £5,000, depending on budgets) worse off?

-If you aren’t well-positioned, this is what a new business (or sales, or marketing) plan can looks like.
+If you aren’t well-positioned, this is what a new business (or sales, or marketing) plan can end up looking like.
 A generic list.
 But why is that?
 Because you can’t identify easily and immediately who and where your clients are – and how you are going to get in front of them.

 Yes, OK, I’ve exaggerated for effect with the simplicity; but too many times I’ve seen these lists masquerading as sales and marketing plans.
 And what happens next is that a business, or the person responsible for actioning things, becomes swamped with the amount of work this list involves, and ends up spreading themselves and their budget so thin that no single tactic becomes effective.

-So, how do you create a new business plan?
+So, how do you create an effective sales and marketing plan?

 First, look back at the questions I asked at the start and see how, as you begin answering these, you can work out whether or not you’re positioned narrowly enough to start marketing yourself effectively.